paladin-t/b8/docs/manual.md

 BASIC8 offers full support for lambda, including invokable as a value, higher order function, closure, currying, etc.

-It begins with a `LAMBDA` keyword, follows with a parameter list, with none or multiple parameter identifiers; then a lambda body, which is also clamped with a pair of brackets.
+It begins with a `LAMBDA` keyword, follows with a parameter list, with none or multiple parameter identifiers; and then a lambda body, that is also clamped with a pair of brackets.
 It's able to write multiline statements in a lambda body.
 Use the `RETURN` statement to return a value and exit from a lambda execution as well.
 The tilde symbol `~` is short for `LAMBDA`.

 Eg: